cityofaustin/Residential-Permitting/_projects/shed/consult.md

 All consultations take place at [Residential Plan Review](/contact/#residential-plan-review) at One Texas Center.

 To make the most of your free 20 minute in-person consultation with a reviewer, we suggest preparing some information about your property and project ahead of time.
-This information will allow the reviewer to tell you what permits you'll need to finish your project.
+This information allows the reviewer to tell you what permits you'll need to finish your project.
 Sharing information with your reviewer before you apply for a permit will save time.

 Remember that you can't officially submit your permit application to the reviewer during the consultation.
 Having a consultation saves time and helps make the permitting process easier.